GoSecure/xxe-workshop/codelabs/index.md

 - `netdoc:///etc/passwd`

 <!-- =========================== -->

 ## LAB 3: Filter encoding
 Duration: 00:15:00

 For this third exercise, we are using a website that is very similar to the first exercise.
 It is also parsing Atom feed.
-It is however using a different language : PHP.
+It is, however, using a different language : PHP.
 The service is at the URL : [http://xxe-workshop.gosec.co:8022](http://xxe-workshop.gosec.co:8022)

 ![Preview website](assets/exercise3/image4.png)